Table of Contents

 There’re a couple of alternatives to video recording your focus group.
 You can get the participants to say their name, pseudonym or identifier every time they speak: “This is Laurie and…” “Mark here and I think…” A few of the researchers we’ve worked with have tried this method, but it’s fraught with errors.
 Because, not surprisingly, most participants forget to say their name before they speak!

-Another alternative is to have your focus group note taker log in all the speaker changes.
+Another alternative is to have your focus group note taker, also known as a recorder, to log in all the speaker changes.
 As you can imagine, this is very difficult for medium to large focus groups where participants talk over each – which happens all the time.
 So if you need speaker identification of your focus group participants, and most researchers don’t, I strongly recommend you look into video recording your focus group discussions.

 Number of Participants in Each Focus Group